10 Awesome MS-DOS Games You Can Play in Your Browser

 5. The Amazon Trail

-I remember playing at least the first part of this game on my Mac; it came on a sampler disc bundled with another game called The Playroom (I think).
-Inspired by Oregon Trail, this game featured many of the same elements: Choosing guides, managing supplies, and navigation.
+Inspired by The Oregon Trail, this game featured many of the same elements: Choosing guides, managing supplies, and navigation.
 But its premise was a bit more magical.
 A black jaguar, sent by the Inca king, visits the main character in a dream, explaining that the Inca are sick with a fever and hiding from conquistadors in a secret city.
 The mission: Travel back in time and explore the Amazon and its tributaries; find a certain plant and deliver it to the Inca king.

 6. Arachnophobia

-Lovers of the 1990 movie who are also terrible at video games (like me) will appreciate this simple game, which incorporates a number of elements from the film.
-Players join the ranks of Delbert McClintock's exterminating company and roam the homes of Canamia using spray and bug bombs to kill the poisonous spiders, which either stalk on the ground, use web to hover in the air, or leap through the air at you.
-Three bites and you're dead—which leads to the video game interpretation of a death scene from the movie that fans will definitely recognize.
+Lovers of the 1990 movie who are also terrible at video games will appreciate this simple game, which incorporates a number of elements from the film.
+Players join the ranks of Delbert McClintock’s exterminating company and go from home to home using spray and bug bombs to kill the poisonous spiders, which either stalk on the ground, use web to hover in the air, or leap through the air at you.
+Three bites and you’re dead—which leads to the video game interpretation of a death scene from the movie that fans will definitely recognize.

 7. Eagle Eye Mysteries in London